-The balloon flight took place on the attitudes around of 30 kilometers during 160 hours.
+The balloon flight took place on the attitudes around 30 kilometers for 160 hours.
 The size of detector was 400mmX500mm and 260mm high.
-Detector consisted of three cameras \cite{lastpub}: upper target block, spacer and calorimeter, see figure~\ref{detector}.
+Detector consisted of three cameras \cite{lastpub}: upper target block, spacer, and calorimeter, see figure~\ref{detector}.

 The total thickness of matter corresponds to 0,26 of $\lambda_{freepass}$ that is the free pass without hadron interaction.
-The efficiency of hadron detection is of order 40 percents.
-The electron-photon cascades from secondary hadrons have been developed in the lead layers of calorimeter and detected as the dark spots in the x-ray films.
-The spot with the certain darkness gives us the energy of particle produced in the interaction.
-More detailed description of the experimental circumstances can be found in the old publications \cite {stratosphere,lastpub}.
-Unfortunately, almost 30 percent of particle tracks have been lost due to the getting out of the scope of calorimeter.
+The efficiency of hadron detection is of order 40 percent.
+The electron-photon cascades from secondary hadrons have been developed in the lead layers of the calorimeter and detected as the dark spots in the x-ray films.
+The spot with certain darkness gives us the energy of the particle produced in the interaction.
+A more detailed description of the experimental circumstances can be found in the old publications \cite {stratosphere,lastpub}.
+Unfortunately, almost 30 percent of particle tracks have been lost due to the getting out of the scope of the calorimeter.
 The positions of 106 observed dark spots are shown in figure~\ref{familyphoto}.

-\section{Rapidity distribution: the particle production at central rapidity and in forward fragmentation area}
+\section{Rapidity distribution: the particle production at the central rapidities and in the forward fragmentation region}

-The primary data that we can extract from the table of coordinates and energies of visible tracks are the rapidities, see formula [1].